markmoxon/bbcelite-scripts/README.md

 cd $BBCELITE_SCRIPTS
 ```

-Next, generate the repositories and website by running this script (this will take quite a while to run):
+Next, generate the repositories and website by running this script:

 ```
 ./generate-elite.sh
 ```

+Note that this will take quite a while to run, but progress is shown throughout.

+This script does two things:

-This will generate the source code repositories in each of the empty folders in `generated-repositories`, using the content from the Elite library repository as the source.
+* It generates the source code repositories in each of the empty folders in `generated-repositories`, using the content from the Elite library repository as the source.

-The script also generates the code pages for the Elite source code website from the contents of those newly generated source code repositories.
-It copies the results into both the `staging.elite.bbcelite.com` folder (where it can be tracked), and into the `elite.bbcelite.com` folder in the `bbcelite-websites` repository.
+* It generates the code pages for the Elite source code website from the contents of those newly generated source code repositories.

+The script copies the generated content into both the `staging.elite.bbcelite.com` folder (where it can be tracked), and into the `elite.bbcelite.com` folder in the `bbcelite-websites` repository.
 Because the latter already contains the static content for the website, the end result is a complete copy of the Elite source code website, here:

 `/path/to/websites/bbcelite-websites/elite.bbcelite.com`